-Kalena E. Cortes holds the Verlin and Howard Kruse '52 Founders Associate Professorship at Texas A&M University's Bush School of Government and Public Service.
-Kalena is also a Research Associate at the National Bureau of Economic Research (NBER), a Research Fellow at the Institute for the Study of Labor (IZA), a Mindset Scholar in the Mindset Scholars Network, and most recently, was named Texas A&M's 2020 Presidential Impact Fellow.
+Kalena E. Cortes holds the Verlin and Howard Kruse '52 Founders Professorship at Texas A&M University's Bush School of Government and Public Service.
+Kalena is the inaugural Director of the Bush School's Program in Education Policy.
+She is a Research Associate at the National Bureau of Economic Research (NBER), a Research Fellow at the Institute for the Study of Labor (IZA), and a Mindset Scholar in the Mindset Scholars Network.
+Most recently, she was named Texas A&M's 2020 Presidential Impact Fellow and 2021 Chancellor Enhancing Development and Generating Excellence in Scholarship (EDGES) Fellow.
 She is currently serving a second three-year term on the American Economic Association's Committee on the Status of Minority Groups in the Economics Profession (CSMGEP), serving on the editorial board of the Economics of Education Review, and is Associate Editor of AERA Open.

 Most recently, Kalena has been working on innovative parenting programs delivered by text messages to guide parents toward more purposeful parenting (NBER WP #24827, NBER WP #25964).
 She has also developed a new texting curriculum for parents of middle schoolers, Texts4Teens (NSF funded study, SES-1918016).
 Her middle school texting curriculum is a parent engagement program that focuses on the social-emotional skill development of children, child progression through school, and close parent-child relationships.